epcm18/Command-Line-Based-Email-Application/README.md

 All the emails sent out by the email client is saved into the hard disk, in the form of objects – Object serialization.
 The user should be able to retrieve information of all the mails sent on a particular day by using a command-line option - Object deserialization.

 # Goals
-This program which support to send emails without accessing a browser and to serialize the emails that program sent.
+A program which support to send emails without accessing a browser and to serialize the emails that program sent.

 # Purpose
 This Application is used for sending emails to different types of recipients according to their positions.